Azathothep/neon/README.md

 - `IUpdateSystem` provide the `Update(TimeSpan timeSpan)` method, expected to be called each frame
 - `IDrawSystem` provide the `Draw()` method, expected to be called before each render

-However, as long as your object implements the empty `ISystem` interface, it can be added to the System storage.
-Don't hesitate to create your own sub-interfaces if you need to.

 ### Adding and removing systems

 Neon provides the `Systems` static class to work with `IUpdateSystem` and `IDrawSystem` systems.